repomesh/II-Commons/README.md

 Create a `.env` file from [sample.env](./sample.env) and configure the necessary parameters.

-Be sure to configure the `POSTGRES` and `S3` related environment variables.
+Be sure to configure the [PostgreSQL](https://www.postgresql.org/) and [S3](https://aws.amazon.com/s3/) related environment variables.
 Most of the features are dependent on them.

 ## Usage for Image Dataset

-`Chipmunk` supports multiple image datasets, for example [PD12M](https://huggingface.co/datasets/Spawning/PD12M), CC12M, and so on.
+`Chipmunk` supports multiple image datasets, for example [PD12M](https://huggingface.co/datasets/Spawning/PD12M), [CC12M](https://github.com/google-research-datasets/conceptual-12m), [ cc12m-cleaned](https://huggingface.co/datasets/opendiffusionai/cc12m-cleaned), and so on.
 It also supports custom datasets in parquet, jsonl, or csv format.
 In this demonstration, we will use the [first 100,000 entries from PD12M](https://huggingface.co/datasets/Spawning/PD12M/tree/main/metadata?show_file_info=metadata%2Fpd12m.000.parquet) for the sake of speed.

 ### 1. Load Metadata to Database